deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 ![](charts/charts_10_1.png "🔼 Figure 5: Human evaluation in two settings.")

-> 🔼 The chart displays the results of a human evaluation comparing the performance of models trained with different percentages of the dataset in both real-world and limited short instruction data settings.
+> 🔼 The chart displays the results of human evaluation comparing the performance of the proposed method against the baseline across different data selection ratios in both real-world and limited short instruction data settings.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Human evaluation in two settings.